ShinChven/pwd-cli/readme.md

 This is a cli wrapper for [generate-password](https://www.npmjs.com/package/generate-password) to generate password from command line.

-Password generated will be like `W2qdtNrDPswdlVfz`.
+Password generated will be like `GFZmGFWBVJ`.

 ## usage